Anchobies/Spacestagram/README.md

-# Spacestagram: Image-sharing from the final frontier of
+# Spacestagram: Image-sharing from the final frontier

 ## About